Rating: ★★★★★ (5/5)

 Genre: Classic Coming Of Age

 Ah, Anne of Green Gables, a tale that’s etched into my very soul.
 I’ll confess, dear reader, that this gem of a novel was more than a mere story to me during my tender years.
 It was a childhood favourite that I read and re-read so many times that I learned the story by heart.
 I was SO excited when this book was featured in the Autumn set of the Seasons Editions from Thomas Nelson; I was quite happy buying it again even though I already had a Wordsworth copy!
-I couldn’t help but go full-autumnal when I took the photo for the blog, even though technically we’re still in summer.
+And then I started collecting Chiltern Classics and it was one of the first ones I got.

 Autumn is my favourite season.
 And to be honest this book takes me back to childhood autumns curled up in the reading chair in the lounge, a woodland of orange and red leaves outside the window.
 It was SO apt that it came out as part of the Autumn collection.
 I remember losing myself in the vibrant world of Green Gables, a place filled with beauty and grace, and feeling an undeniable kinship with the fiery and imaginative Anne Shirley.
 Her indomitable spirit and boundless creativity inspired me then, and they continue to do so now.